 If you already have a bank account and want to move to a new one, here is how to switch accounts quickly and easily.

-Most current accounts come with a debit card, which lets you withdraw money from a cash machine and pay for things:
+Not quite.
+Current accounts are bank accounts, but come with a debit card, which lets you withdraw money from a cash machine and make purchases:

 In person, such as in a shop or restaurant